Microsoft/azure-docs.cs-cz/articles/storage/files/storage-dotnet-how-to-use-files.md

     // Get existing permissions for the share.
     FileSharePermissions permissions = share.GetPermissions();

-    // Add the shared access policy to the share's policies.
+    // Add the stored access policy to the share's policies.
 Note that each policy must have a unique name. permissions.SharedAccessPolicies.Add(policyName, sharedPolicy);
     share.SetPermissions(permissions);